Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Huge departure.
 This tastes like licorice beer.
 Not a lot of pop and a ton of “root” – does real root beer taste like licorice?
 Is that what sassafras tastes like?
 Am I comparing a bunch of super authentic brands to the A&W floats my mom made when I was a kid?
 Is there some artisan rootbeer maker out there rolling their eyes because I compared them to my sense memories of corn syrup and caramel coloring?

 For the record, I actually think that’s exactly what is happening.
-Regardles, this might be the most authentic, but it’s too smooth and too heavy on the licorice.
+Regardless, this might be the most authentic, but it’s too smooth and too heavy on the licorice.
 No bite at all.

 TASTE 5

 Another classic – but more like soda fountain classic.
-There’s a licorice-anise-root taste upfront, mellow midpalate with slight astringency, and a cane sugar finish.
+There’s a licorice-anise-root taste upfront, mellow midpalate with a slight astringency, and a cane sugar finish.
 Not bad.
 In fact, I could see this having a lot of fans, but I’m slanted toward more pop-bite.

 TASTE 6